Save Money and Energy

 Select your utility here to find out what rebates and deals are available to you:

-For a more in-depth review of energy efficiency measures needed in your home, check out home energy audit.
+For an in-depth review of energy efficiency measures needed in your home, consider a home energy audit.
 Customers of many utilities can get audits at a deep discount or even free.

 The Weatherization Assistance Program (WAP) provides Energy Assistance-qualified households the funds to make their home more energy efficiency and lower their utility bills long term.

 The Energy Assistance Program provides financial help to income-qualified households for covering natural gas and electric bills.
 Energy Assistance is available on a first-come, first-served basis each heating season to households with at or below 50% of the state median income.
 Find out details and how to apply from the State of Minnesota.

 Use our energy assistance finder to help find your service provider by county or tribal government.

 If you get behind on your bills, your heat can be shut off during the winter months.
 Payment plans can be established at any time during the Cold Weather Rule season which is in effect from October 15 until April 15.
 In addition, different payment plans are available based on household income and natural gas or electric utility company.
 If you have trouble arranging an acceptable payment plan with your utility, contact the Public Utilities Commission Consumer Affairs Office for assistance at 800-657-3782 or email@example.com.